Mom's Best Recipes

 Storage Tips

-• Fridge: Cool completely, cover, and refrigerate for up to 4 days.
-The topping will soften a bit, but it is still very snackable.
+• Freezer: Freeze portions in airtight containers up to 2 months.
+The topping softens a bit, but it is still very worth it.

 Common Questions